 ‛Hanna Bachmann plays with great musicality, creativity and technical skill.
 Her delicate sound and her interpretation are a testament to a mature personality at the piano’

-– Kirill Petrenko, general music director of the Bavarian State Opera
+– Kirill Petrenko, general music director of the Bavarian State Opera &

 In addition to claiming numerous top prizes at both national and international piano competitions, such as first prize at the ‘International Bachelor Piano Award 2015’ in Düsseldorf, Hanna is also a proud recipient of the Vorarlberg’s ‘Richard-Wagner Scholarship’.

 Hanna’s debut CD with works by Janacek, Beethoven, Ullmann and Schumann was released in November 2016 by the German label TYXart.
-The press has praised her ‘astonsishing maturity’ and ‘promising future perspectives’ (Klassik.com), and has acclaimed her interpretations as ‘pianistic-musical promises’ (Glarean-Magazine).
+The press has praised her ‘astonishing maturity’ and ‘promising future perspectives’ (Klassik.com), and has acclaimed her interpretations as ‘pianistic-musical promises’ (Glarean-Magazine).

 Her second album Plaisanteries is dedicated to the topic humour and was published in November 2018 by the Austrian label Gramola.